 Both can stop hair growth.
 But if you take methotrexate to suppress your immune system and stop inflammation, you may reverse scarring and hair follicle damage.
 This can stimulate new hair growth.

 One study evaluated 31 people with alopecia areata on methotrexate.
-The study found that of participants had regrowth greater than 50 percent while on methotrexate.
+The study found that

 If reducing your dosage isn’t an option, your rheumatologist can refer you to a dermatologist to see if you’re a candidate for hair regrowth treatments.

 Remember, hair loss related to the drug isn’t usually severe.
-So speak with your doctor if you develop balding or lose patches of hair, as this may be a sign of another underlying condition.
+So, speak with your doctor if you develop balding or lose patches of hair, as this may be a sign of another underlying condition.